We can still love the person without liking the behavior. From Al-Anon literature, about being able to detach with love

 Furthermore, “Detachment with love means caring enough about others to allow them to learn from their mistakes.
 It also means being responsible for our own welfare and making decisions without ulterior motives–the desire to control others.”

-More specifically, an article by Wayland Myers, PhD, offers the following definition: “Currently, I consider myself lovingly detached when: I am willing and able to compassionately, and without judgment;
+More specifically, Wayland Myers, PhD, offers the following definition: “Currently, I consider myself lovingly detached when: I am willing and able to compassionately, and without judgment;

 - allow others to be different from me,